Suzuki Ignis – Nepal Live

-The Suzuki Ignis is the newest entrant in Suzuki’s pool of A-segment hatchbacks.
+The Suzuki Ignis is the newest entrant in Suzuki’s pool of small hatchbacks.
 Derived from the Suzuki iM-4 concept, the crossover-styled hatchback is 3,700 mm long, 1,690 mm wide and 1,595 mm tall.
 It has a 2,435 mm-long wheelbase and offers a high ground clearance of 180 mm.
 There’s 260 litres of boot space in the car.

 The Nepali-spec Suzuki Ignis is powered by the K12 1.2-litre VVT petrol engine that generates 83 PS at 6,000 rpm and 113 Nm of torque at 4,200 rpm.
 This engine routes power to the wheels via a 5-speed manual transmission.
 In this configuration, the car delivers a fuel economy of 20.89 km/l.
 There’s no option for the 1.3-litre DDiS diesel engine or the 5-speed automated manual transmission.